SickChill/SickChill.Wiki/Settings-explained.md

 ##Notifications

-* SickRage lets you send notifications to your favorite home Theater/NAS, Devices or Social media service.
+* Sick-Rage lets you send notifications to your favorite home Theater/NAS, Devices or Social media service.

 #### Home Theater/NAS